Silvergriffon/Solastanomicon/README.md

 # Solastanomicon

 Solastanomicon is a simple mod that adds more random player character names to Solasta:Crown of the Magister.
-It adds 177 individual name elements bringing the totals for each race in the base game to 20 female names, 20 male names, and 20 surnames.

 # How to Compile